 Barrio de Salamanca: one of the most relevant areas of Madrid

-Attached at one of its sides by the beautiful Retiro Park, it was initially conceived as the place of residence for families belonging to the aristocratic and bourgeois classes.
+Attached to the beautiful “Parque del Retiro,” it was initially conceived as the place of residence for families belonging to the aristocratic and bourgeois classes.
 Today, it is recognized for being one of the most important areas and one of the luxury fashion areas in Madrid.

 Chamberí neighbourhood, heritage of the aristocracy

-You can also walk along the so-called “Avenida de los cines”, a section of Fuencarral street that goes from the Bilbao roundabout to the Quevedo roundabout, where new movie theaters open their doors.
+You can also walk along the so-called “Avenida de los Cines,” a section of Fuencarral Street that goes from the Bilbao roundabout to the Quevedo roundabout, where new movie theaters open their doors.

-Places of interest: Plaza de Olavide, Platform Zero-Chamberí Station, Sorolla Museum, Teatros del Canal, Cine Paz, Cine Projecciones, Sala Berlanga, Casa de las Flores.
+Places of interest: Plaza de Olavide, Platform Zero-Chamberí Station, “Museo Sorolla”, Teatros del Canal, Cine Paz, “Cine Proyecciones”, Sala Berlanga, Casa de las Flores.

-Castellana, the financial hub of Madrid
+Castellana: financial hub of Madrid

 The financial area offers a look at a much more modern Madrid.
-Throughout its length you will find some of the most characteristic buildings and places in Madrid, ending with one of the most modern economic centers in Europe, the CTBA, better known as “The Four Towers“ , these being the tallest buildings in all of Spain.
+Throughout its length, you will find some of the most characteristic buildings and places in Madrid, ending with one of the most modern economic centers in Europe, the CTBA, better known as “The Four Towers,” these being the tallest buildings in all of Spain.

-Embassies, museums, shopping centers, gastronomic variety or ministerial headquarters, are some other options offered by this area.
+Embassies, museums, shopping centers, gastronomic variety, or ministerial headquarters are some other options offered by this area.

 It extends from Plaza de España to Moncloa.
 Area with nineteenth-century buildings that were for the most part the residence of the lower and middle Spanish aristocracy, in which you can visit an authentic monument of ancient Egypt.

-Here is the “University City (Ciudad Universitaria)”, where most of the faculties and higher schools of the Complutense University of Madrid and the Polytechnic University of Madrid are located, as well as more than thirty colleges and facilities of the National University of Education Distance (UNED).
+Here is the University City, where most of the faculties and higher schools of the Complutense University of Madrid and the Polytechnic University of Madrid are located, as well as more than thirty colleges and facilities of the National University of Education Distance (UNED).
 This area is home to several influential nightlife hubs in Madrid.

-Some places to visit in Madrid
+Some things to do in Madrid

 If you want to stay in Madrid or have a residence